Goodenia coronopifolia: Description

 Goodenia coronopifolia is a prostrate or ascending, often glabrous herb with stems 5–40 cm long.
 The leaves at the base of the plant are 20–100 mm long and 1–10 mm wide, linear to oblong and toothed or divided, but the leaves on the stem are linear with smooth edges.
 The flowers are arranged in racemes up to 300 mm long with leaf-like bracts at the base, each flower on a pedicel 10–30 mm long.
 The sepals are lance-shaped to oblong, 1–2 mm long and the petals yellow with brownish-purple marking and 5–9 mm long.
 The lower lobes of the corolla are 2–3 mm long with wings about 0.5 mm wide.
 Flowering mainly occurs from May to October and the fruit is a more or less spherical capsule about 4 mm in diameter.

 Taxonomy and naming

 Goodenia coronopifolia was first formally described in 1810 by Robert Brown in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (coronopifolia) means "Coronopus-leaved".

 Distribution

-This goodenia grows in northern parts of the Northern Territory and Western Australia.
+This species of Goodenia grows in northern parts of the Northern Territory and Western Australia.

 Conservation status

-Goodenia coerulea is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife and as of "least concern" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.
+Goodenia coronopifolia is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife and as of "least concern" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.